 These boating & dive tours cost anywhere from $175 to $250 AUD, and will usually run 8-9 hours, so it’s pretty much an all-day thing.
 Tours will only be held when conditions are ideal (and safe!), so, like with any natural element, be prepared for some delays.

-You can book a Great Barrier Reef Snorkeling tour with Viator here.
+Book a Great Barrier Reef Snorkeling tour

 Best Time to See the Great Barrier Reef

 There are actually specific times of year that are ideal to see the reef.
 Surprisingly, summer isn’t one of them.
 Unluckily for me, summer happened to be when I was in Australia.
 I still forged ahead and saw what I could, but I was warned ahead of time that the water might be murky and not ideal for seeing the reef.

 This turned out to be true and looking back, I’m glad to have had the warning, otherwise I may have gone into it with very high expectations and been incredibly disappointed.
 I also happened to be on the island when a huge storm was about to pass through, so water conditions were extra choppy and murky.